Woodland burial at Oystermouth cemetery

-The area will be maintained by the Council very much in a low key manner; the minimal amount of mowing positively encourages and protects trees, shrubs and wildlife.
-Wild flowers will thereby be encouraged also and it must be emphasised that the traditional 'neat and tidy' appearance portrayed in other parts of Oystermouth Cemetery will not apply to this area.
+- The area will be maintained by the council in a low key way; the minimal amount of mowing positively encourages and protects trees, shrubs and wildlife.
+Wild flowers will be encouraged.
+The traditional 'neat and tidy' appearance portrayed in other parts of Oystermouth Cemetery will not apply to this area.
 Families are encouraged to consider this carefully before choosing woodland burial.
 Other areas of Oystermouth or other cemeteries offer traditional graves with regular memorial options.

 Woodland Burial through the year